xAzarkan/powerplant-coding-challenge/README.md

 3. Navigate to the subfolder  `powerplant-coding-challenge` again.

-4a.
-First option : Double click on either the `powerplant-coding-challenge.sln` file or the `powerplant-coding-challenge.csproj` file to open the project in Visual Studio 2022.
+4. Double click on either the `powerplant-coding-challenge.sln` file or the `powerplant-coding-challenge.csproj` file to open the project in Visual Studio 2022.

-4b.
-Second option : Alternatively, you can also run the application using the following command in the terminal:
+5. Alternatively, you can also run the application using the following command in the terminal:
 ```bash
 dotnet run
 ```

 5. Once the project is opened, run the project.